DESIGNATED BODY (Debo)

-In addition to International and European Regulation such as the Interoperability Directive, each member state has its own technical and safety rule staking into account their national particularities.
+In addition to International and European Regulations such as the Interoperability Directive, each member state has its own technical and safety rules taking into account their national particularities.

-Theses National Notified Technical Rules (NNTR) are defined by the National Safety Authority (NSA), which is also the authority in charge of issuing all the marketing authorizations (APIS).
+Theses National Notified Technical Rules (NNTR) are defined by the National Safety Authority (NSA), which is also the authority in charge of issuing all the authorisations to put on the market (APOM).

-In the frame work of these APIS process for new and substantially modified railway systems and subsystems, the NSA usually rely on a Designated Body (DeBo), which is an independent assessment body acknowledged for its competencies.
+In the framework of this APOM process for new and substantially modified railway systems and subsystems, the NSA usually rely on a Designated Body (DeBo), which is an independent assessment body acknowledged for its competences.
 The DeBo assesses and verifies the compliance of all phases (design, manufacturing, operation and maintenance) in accordance with national rules in force.

 DeBo deliveries are key documents for the applicant to obtain a marketing authorization.

-The DeBo conducts an assessment mission which can be done on complete railway system or subsystem in accordance with the national notified technical rules (NNTR) from the design phase to final tests.
+The DeBo carries out an assessment mission which may concern an entire railway system or subsystem according to the Notified National Technical Rules (NNTR), from the design phase to the final tests.

-The DeBo issues its opinion about the conformity of the assessed system with NNTR on the basis of documentary reviews, audits and sites visits when deemed relevant.
+The DeBo issues its recommendation about the conformity of the assessed system with NNTR on the basis of documentary reviews, audits and site visits when deemed relevant.

-When the assessment and test results reveal compliance to national requirements, the DeBo delivers a final DeBo report based on the NNTR and a Certificate ensuring the compliance with national rules.
+When the assessment and test results reveal compliance with the national rules, the DeBo delivers a final DeBo report based on the NNTR and a Certificate.

 The assessment of the Designated body can be done from the design phase to final tests, but the final Designated Body report and the Certificate of verification in accordance to national rules are issued at the end of the project i.e. after the completion of Design, Construction, Installation and Testing phases.